 (NCBI-index: 1.391524)

 The forewing of the Buckthorn Roller (Ancylis unculana) ends in a small lobe near the apex.
 The apex appears to be curved.
 The wing is dark brown and slightly more orange near the apex.
 Furthermore, a broad off-white or greyish-white transverse band can be seen running from the base at the costa along the edge, bending halfway down the wing over the wing, and then further back along the dorsum.
-The flying period is from May to August in one generation, and the wingspan is 12-16mm.
+The flying period spans from May to August in one generation, and the wingspan ranges from 12 to 16 mm.
 The larvae spin a folded leaf together at the edges and feed within.
-Host plant: Buckthorn and Alder Buckthorn.
+Host plant: Buckthorn, Alder Buckthorn.
 Dutch name: Purperrode haakbladroller.
-Frisian name:
+Frisian name: –

 Flying period: